-Howie Roseman, Executive Vice President/General Manager, enters his 23rd season with the Philadelphia Eagles.
-After working his way up through the Eagles' football operations and scouting departments, Roseman has cemented himself as one of the most accomplished and respected front office executives in the NFL.
+A two-time NFL Executive of the Year and architect of the first Super Bowl Championship in franchise history, Executive Vice President/General Manager Howie Roseman enters his 24th year with the Philadelphia Eagles.
+After working his way up through the Eagles' football operations and scouting departments, Roseman has cemented himself as one of the most accomplished and respected front office executives in the league.

-The architect of the first Super Bowl championship in franchise history, Roseman has greatly impacted decades of sustained success in Philadelphia.
-Since he was hired in 2000, the Eagles have the league's fourth-most playoff victories (14) and fourth-most postseason berths (14), including a division-leading nine NFC East crowns.
-Philadelphia also ranks first in the NFC (tied for second in the NFL) with six conference title games since 2001.
+Roseman has greatly impacted decades of sustained success in Philadelphia.
+Since he was hired in 2000, the Eagles are tied for the second-most playoff victories (16) and third-most postseason berths (15) in the NFL, which includes a division-leading 10 NFC East crowns in that span.
+Philadelphia also ranks second in the league with seven conference title games since 2001.

 In 2017, Roseman played a pivotal role in ensuring the success of the Eagles' Super Bowl LII-winning team.
 Faced with season-ending injuries to key players, Roseman's focused leadership and in-season roster management helped Philadelphia produce a 13-3 regular-season campaign while also securing the top seed in the NFC playoffs ahead of its championship run.